 This got us to thinking, why not make face in hole boards for pets?
 We’ve already come close to it with our face in hole board for River Dart Country Park, in which a dog got the right idea.
 All right, maybe the people were holding the dog but still, the face in hole for pets idea has potential.

 As well as pets pretending to be people, there’s scope for people to pretend to be pets with our boards.
 Our board for the Dogs Trust got plenty of human action when in use.

 … as did our series of boards for World Animal Protection.

-For all your face in hole needs, including custom photo cutout boards for events, promotions, weddings, charity fundraising, product launches and awards ceremonies, call Photo Cutouts on 08450 570321 or email email@example.com today.
+For all your face in hole board needs, including custom photo cutout boards for pets, events, promotions, weddings, charity fundraising, product launches and awards ceremonies, call Photo Cutouts on 01842 337 100 or email the team today.

 This week’s Board of the Week is one we made for the Geffrye Museum of the Home.

 If you’ve never visited the Geffrye Museum of the Home in London’s Shoreditch, you really should.
 It explores home and home life in England from 1600 to the present day.
 Just the building is wonderful enough.
 It’s a Grade I-listed 18th -century almshouses that was built in 1714 from a bequest from Sir Robert Geffrye, a former Lord Mayor of London and master of the Ironmongers’ Company.
 It’s beautiful.
 Just look at those proportions.

 Inside, displays of middle-class London living rooms and gardens show how tastes, styles, society and behaviour have changed over the centuries.
 One of the museum’s most popular regular fixtures is the Christmas Past exhibition, with eleven different period rooms decorated authentically for the season.
 How times change!

 The almshouses have been restored to their original condition and give a glimpse into the lives of the poor and the elderly in the late 18th and 19th centuries.